bleedles/PremiereProFileCollector/docs/TESTING.md

    - 2 audio files in another bin
    - 1 still image
-   - All files in accessible locations (not network drives) ⏸️ Deferred (Optional enhancement - core functionality complete without it)
+   - All files in accessible locations (not network drives) 🔜 Planned (required for editor handoff)

-This phase would add automatic relinking of project file paths to point to collected assets.
-However, this is complex and may not be necessary since users can manually import the collected project.
+This phase will add automatic relinking of project file paths to the collected asset locations so the receiving editor opens the project with zero manual relinking.

-Deferred for potential future enhancement.esults display shows:
+Results display shows:
   - Files Collected: 6
   - Total Size: [correct size]
   - Missing Files: 0